jfgarcia268/vlocity-es_devops_tools/README.md

 Based on Vlocity Build Tool saved Hash in the Environment, Create Delta package for salforce.
 Note: Only works for SFDX Source Format

---gitcheckkeycustom and --customsettingcustom can be used to use a Custom "Custom Settings".
-For this: Create a new Custom Setting, the API name will be --customsettingcustom.
+--gitcheckkeycustom and --customsettingobject can be used to use a Custom "Custom Settings".
+For this: Create a new Custom Setting, the API name will be --customsettingobject.
 This Custom Setting will have two fields "Name" and the value of it will be the "--gitcheckkeycustom" and a field "Value__c" that will contain tha hash.

 ```
 USAGE,

-  $ sfdx vlocityestools:sfsource:createdeltapackage -u <string> -p <string> -d<string> [-k <gitCheckKey>]
+  $ sfdx vlocityestools:sfsource:createdeltapackage -u <string> -d<string> [-k <string>] [-p <string>] [-c <string> -v <string>]

 OPTIONS

   -u, --targetusername=targetusername                       username or alias for the target
                                                             org; overrides default target org

-  -p, --package=package                                     Vlocity Package Type, Options:
+  -p, --package=package                                     (Optional) Vlocity Package Type, Options:
                                                             'cmt' or 'ins'

   -d, --sourcefolder=sourcefolder                           Salesfroce sorce folder name